learnk8s/learnk8s.io/src/terraform-aws/content.md

 }
 ```

-The above code defines an output named `nodes` which reuses an output of the Terraform module named `cluster_nodes`.
+The added code defines a [Terraform output](https://www.terraform.io/docs/configuration/outputs.html) that in turn refers to an output value of the kubeadm module.

-This output includes some information about all the nodes of the cluster.

-> You can see all available outputs of the Terraform kubeadm module on its [Terraform Registry page](https://registry.terraform.io/modules/weibeld/kubeadm/aws?tab=outputs).
+> You can see an overview of all output values of the kubeadm module on the [Terraform Registry](https://registry.terraform.io/modules/weibeld/kubeadm/aws?tab=outputs).

-With the above change, run `terraform apply` again:
+To display this output, run the `terraform apply` command again:

 ```terminal|command=1|title=bash
 terraform apply --auto-approve
 ```

-> The `--auto-approve` flag automatically assumes `yes` for the prompt, so you don't need to type it explicitly.
+> The `--auto-approve` flag automatically applies `yes` to the execution plan prompt.

-The above command doesn't change any resources, but it populates the output value with the current information so that you can see it.
+This time, the `terraform apply` command won't create any AWS resources, but it will display the output value that you just defined.

-Indeed, the command should output something like this:
+It should look something like this:

 ```
 nodes = [